-frame-relay tc
+frame-relay to

-To set the measurement interval for policing incoming traffic when the committed information rate (CIR) is zero, use the frame-relay tc command in map-class configuration mode.
+To set the measurement interval for policing incoming traffic when the committed information rate (CIR) is zero, use the frame-relay tc map-class configuration command.
 To reset the measurement interval for policing, use the no form of this command.